 - Order seizure of property.
 If debts aren't paid or property isn't sold and divided as outlined in the original agreement, the court may issue a writ of attachment that allows the property to be held by a third party.
-The third party may sell it and use the proceeds to pay off debts, or it may divide proceeds between the sparing former spouses according to the terms of the divorce agreement.
+The third party may sell it and use the proceeds to pay off debts, or it may divide proceeds between the sparring former spouses according to the terms of the divorce agreement.

 - Garnish wages or income tax refunds.
 If your former spouse fails to pay spousal or child support, the court may garnish money from his or her wages or income tax refund.
-This way, you'll get the money directly, and won't have to rely on the other person's voluntary payments.
+This way, you'll get the money directly and won't have to rely on the other person's voluntary payments.

-Other actions by the court may include reporting a non-paying party to credit agencies, and restricting or revoking a passport or driver’s license of a negligent parent failing to comply with custody or visitation agreements.
+Other actions by the court may include reporting a non-paying party to credit agencies and restricting or revoking a passport or driver’s license of a negligent parent failing to comply with custody or visitation agreements.

 How to Convince the Court to Enforce Your Agreements

 Before the court will grant your motion and help enforce your agreement, you're required to provide evidence that your ex isn't complying with one or more of divorce agreement provisions.

 An attorney knowledgeable in family law understands the New Mexico court system and the proper evidence to prove your motion.
 Don’t let another day go by without getting the money you were promised or the contact your children deserve.
 Instead, call the experienced attorneys of Genus Law Group today and let us help protect your rights, finances, and children.